tri-bui/ultimate-challenge/2-experiment_design.md

 In this case, there was enough participation to validate the results of the change in metric 2, but that change was either a decrease or an insignificant increase in profits.
 This is a sign that this initiative is not worth pursuing.
 Further testing may prove otherwise, but costs would have to be streamlined.

 3. Significant increase in both metrics 1 and 2 - initiative is effective
-Statistically, we would be able to say that this initiative was able to increase quarterly profits.
+Statistically, we would be able to say that this initiative was able to increase quarterly profits and would warrant a rollout.
 Even though it was successful, there is still room for improvement.
 Introducing cost-effective incentives to drive participation may increase profits even more, so this is something that can be implemented in the next experiment.

-### Next steps:

 Since each city collected their own data, they would have their own result to this experiment.
 We would know how effective the initiative was in each city and take measures accordingly.